-- 1. Collaborate with student, teacher, administrator, and parent organizations, BOCES safety personnel and other BOCES personnel to develop a code of conduct that clearly defines expectations for the conduct of students, BOCES personnel and visitors on BOCES property and at BOCES functions. - 2.
-Adopt and review at least annually the code of conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation. - 3.
+- Collaborate with student, teacher, administrator, and parent organizations, BOCES safety personnel and other BOCES personnel to develop a Code of Conduct that clearly defines expectations for the conduct of students, BOCES personnel and visitors on BOCES property and at BOCES functions. - 2.
+Adopt and review at least annually the Code of Conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation. - 3.
+Appoint a Dignity Act Coordinator in each school building.
+The Dignity Act Coordinator will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, and sex.
+The Dignity Act Coordinator will be accessible to students and other staff members for consultation and advice as needed on the Dignity Act. - 4.
 Lead by example by conducting board meetings in a professional, respectful, courteous manner.

-XV.
+XVI.
 Dissemination, Training and Revision